-Northern Korea reportedly removes portraits, statues of Marx and Lenin
+Northern Korea reportedly removes portraits of Marx and Lenin

 The northern Korean one was never much of a communist-led regime even when it aligned with the socialist (and also revisionist) blocs.
 Even though Stalin had a hand in shaping certain northern Korean policies, the regime was ideologically very far removed from its Soviet and Chinese allies.
 Although the regime projected socialism to its external allies when it felt that it needed to, its leadership had little interest in Marxism.
 Neither was the regime mainly led by the theories of Juche, long-winded writings attributed to Kim Il-sung that were used to pad the Great Leader’s resume.
 Since the 80s, the regime has phased out Marxist window dressing from official documents, gradually replacing it with Juche curtains.
 Since Marxist-Leninist allies, or even revisionist ones pretending to be Marxist-Leninist, are few and far between nowadays, it makes less and less sense for northern Korea to continue to praise two founders of modern communism.
 It is not surprising that the portraits have been taken down, it is surprising they remained up so long.
 The Marxist pretense does the regime little good.